OJB-Quantum/Quantum-Native-Magnetism/README.md

 ---

 To predict Curie temperature for magnetic materials:
-- Solve the stochastic LLG or the LLB.
+- Solve the stochastic Landau Lifshitz Gilbert (LLG) or the Landau Lifshitz Bloch (LLB).
+Mathematical description is available in the latter half of this markdown.
 - The stochastic LLG equation can be solved with MuMax3 if done carefully.
 - This can be performed in Python on Google Colab for example, especially on the GPU for working with larger data.

 Other notes:
 - Solving the standard LLG equation by itself cannot predict the Curie temperature.